 – Winston Churchill, before, during and after World War II

 The placement of the planet Mercury in my birth chart is quite curious.
-Mercury is the planet that influences one’s style of speech, the manner in which one communicates and an individual’s overall thought processes in general.
-At the time of my birth, Mercury was in retrograde motion, an astrological dynamic of tending to look to what has passed, in the sign that considers the past a very potent force, Cancer.
+Mercury is the planet that oversees human communications of every kind, speech in its countless variations of style, and the processes of thought and the rational mind, overall.
+At the time of my birth, Mercury was in retrograde motion, another way of saying the closest planet orbiting,, the Sun ,from Earth’s perspective appeared to be going in backwards motion which translates to an astrological dynamic of intensely looking back at the past and longing for what has already been, in the sign that considers the past a very potent force, Cancer.
 However, simultaneously my Mercury was placed in the Aquarian or 11th house, a place in one’s birth chart where only the future matters.

 For me, having a sense of history is imperative if there is any hope for a future for myself, my country, or the world at large.

 Unfortunately, most Americans’ idea of history stretches as far back as September 11th, 2001.
 Anything before that is all mashed together, kind of like that experimental stuffing you swore you’d perfect next Thanksgiving.
-For now the solidified goop of historical mish-mash made up of hacked off chunks from the American Revolution, World War II (definitely NOT World War I!) along with a select few random battles of interest will continue to be stored in that cold and mostly dark area of your rational mind that retains historical fact and significance, much like a frayed Tupperware container with a scribbled label placed on top which reads: “Old stuff no one cares about”.
+For now at least, the solidified goop of historical mish-mash made up of hacked off chunks from the American Revolution, World War II (definitely NOT World War I) along with a few random battles stored in that cold and mostly dark area of your rational mind that retains historical fact and significance, much like a frayed Tupperware container with a scribbled label placed on top that reads: “Old stuff no one cares about”.

 Most Americans (and Brits for that matter) aren’t aware that if it weren’t for a predominantly choice few factors, we’d all be speaking German with a required semi- knowledge of either Italian Propaganda Verbs or Militant Japanese Commands.